Top 5 This Week

 Banff National Park: Lake Louise and Moraine Lake

-Lake Louise is one of the most photographed spots in Canada — a glacially-fed lake of intensely vivid turquoise backed by the Victoria Glacier and the classic Fairmont Château Lake Louise.
-The color comes from glacial flour (finely ground rock suspended in meltwater), which reflects the shorter blue-green wavelengths of light.
-Hikes above the lake — the Plain of Six Glaciers Trail to a historic teahouse, the Lake Agnes Trail to a hanging mountain lake — are among the finest half-day hikes in the Canadian Rockies.
-Moraine Lake (12km from Lake Louise) may be even more beautiful — a deeper turquoise lake backed by the Valley of the Ten Peaks, with access now restricted to a Parks Canada shuttle that must be booked months in advance.
-The view from the Rockpile overlook is the classic Banff image that appeared on the Canadian $20 bill.
-Allow two full days in the Lake Louise area to do justice to both lakes and their surrounding hiking.
+Lake Louise is among the most photographed places in Canada — a glacier-fed sheet of intense turquoise below the Victoria Glacier and the classic Fairmont Château Lake Louise.
+The colour comes from glacial flour, the finely ground rock suspended in meltwater that scatters the shorter blue-green wavelengths of light.
+The hikes above the shoreline — the Plain of Six Glaciers Trail to its historic teahouse, the Lake Agnes Trail to a hanging mountain lake — rank among the best half-day walks in the Rockies.
+Moraine Lake (14 km away) is arguably lovelier still: a deeper blue under the Valley of the Ten Peaks, now reachable only by a Parks Canada shuttle that must be booked months ahead.
+The view from the Rockpile overlook is the image that graced the Canadian $20 bill (the 1969–1979 Scenes of Canada series).
+Give the area two full days to do both lakes and their trails justice.

 Jasper National Park: Wilder and Quieter

-Jasper is larger (10,878 sq km, compared to Banff’s 6,641) and significantly less crowded — fewer international visitors make the extra effort, and the result is a park that feels more genuinely wild.
-The Maligne Lake road (45km from Jasper townsite) is one of the finest drives in the Rockies: passing Medicine Lake (which famously disappears each autumn as the water drains through an underground karst system, leaving a lakebed of sand) before reaching Maligne Lake — the largest natural lake in the Canadian Rockies and the setting of Spirit Island, one of the most photographed scenes in Canada (boat tours to the island required — book in advance).
-The Maligne Canyon, 11km from Jasper, has a dramatic series of waterfalls in a narrow limestone gorge — accessible year-round (in winter, guided ice walks through the frozen canyon are exceptional).
-Miette Hot Springs — the hottest naturally occurring hot springs in the Canadian Rockies at 54°C before cooling — are an excellent post-hike soak 60km from Jasper townsite.
+Jasper is bigger (10,878 sq km against Banff’s 6,641) and far less crowded — fewer international visitors make the extra effort, and the park feels properly wild as a result.
+A major wildfire tore through in July 2024, and Jasper reopened that September; by 2026 the townsite, main roads, and most attractions are open and welcoming travellers again, though rebuilding continues in stages.
+The Maligne Lake road (45 km from the townsite) is one of the great drives in the Rockies, sliding past Medicine Lake — which famously empties each autumn as the water drains through an underground karst system, leaving a basin of sand — before reaching Maligne Lake itself, the largest natural lake in the Canadian Rockies and the setting for Spirit Island, among the most-pictured scenes in the country (reached only by boat tour, so book ahead).
+Maligne Canyon, 11 km from town, is a dramatic run of waterfalls in a slot of limestone; note that it stays closed for the 2026 season while Parks Canada repairs fire-damaged trails and infrastructure, so check its status before you plan a visit.
+Miette Hot Springs — the hottest natural springs in the Canadian Rockies, with source water emerging at 54°C before it is cooled for the pools — make an ideal post-hike soak, 60 km from the townsite.

 Sunrise at Maligne Lake Jasper National Park with Spirit Island and the surrounding peaks reflected in the turquoise glacial lake